sybrew/the-seo-framework/readme.txt

 			* This is to prevent ID collision with generated scripts from other plugins, like WooCommerce 3.0+.
 			* This might affect search presence of the pages until the new IDs have been processed by the search engine, like Google and Bing.
 		* The sitemap `lastmod` option no longer listens to Post Dates settings.
 But now only to its own specific setting.
+		* Default link back to source in feed content no longer check settings.
+Instead, it uses the default WordPress permalink.
 	* **Improved:**
 		* Sped up URL generation two-fold.
 We've rewritten the code from the ground up.
 		* The Canonical URL should now always be compatible with any plugin, out of the box.